heypoom/heypoom/README.md

 I'm Poom, a software engineer, indie maker, and community builder from Bangkok, Thailand.

-I'm enthusiastic about building software, crafting indie products, getting deep in computer science, supporting open-source, learning in public, and building communities and projects at the inter-disciplinary intersection of technology, creativity, and humanities.
+I'm enthusiastic about building software, crafting indie products, supporting open-source, learning in public, exploring computer science, and building communities and projects at the inter-disciplinary intersection of technology, creativity, and humanities.
 Nice to meet you!

 ## A little bit about me